Drive4Code/cilium-srv6/README.md

 ## Cilium SRv6 Lab

-This lab is mostly built, however, the lab guide is very much under construction.

 The lab consists of a pair of K8s clusters separated by an XRd network as shown here:

 ![Topology](./topology-diagram.png)